Bloomfield Marijuana Attorneys

 A marijuana crime does not make you a bad person.
 In fact, marijuana possession is one of the least serious of all New Jersey drug crimes.
 These days, with more and more states legalizing the use of marijuana, public opinion on pot has begun to sway in favor of allowing people to use what is considered a relatively harmless drug.
 However, New Jersey still prohibits the use, possession, or distribution of marijuana.
-As a result, you could face severe penalties even if you are caught with a single joint.
+As a result, you could face severe penalties even if you are caught with a single joint in Essex County, New Jersey.

 Simple possession of marijuana, or weed, is governed by N.J.S.A.
 2C:35-10a(4).
 As set forth by the statute, it is against the law to obtain or possess even a small amount of marijuana.
 Anyone caught with 50 grams or less or marijuana, or five grams or less of hashish, may be charged with a disorderly persons offense.
 If you are accused of possessing more than 50 grams of marijuana, you can be charged with a felony.